Hash Generator:

 What is hashing and how is it different from encryption?

 Hashing is a one-way mathematical function that turns input data into a fixed-length digest.
 Unlike encryption, which is reversible with a key, hashing cannot be undone.
 For example, AES encryption from NIST can be decrypted, but a SHA-256 hash from the same agency cannot be reversed to reveal the original password or file contents.
+The Best Answer Hub Hash Generator produces SHA-2 family digests using this same one-way principle.

 Which hash algorithms does this tool support?